 e) Decision 12 (Rev. Busan, 2014) of the Plenipotentiary Conference, on free online access to ITU publications;

-f) Resolution 154 (Rev. Busan, 2014) of the Plenipotentiary Conference, on use of the six official languages of the Union on an equal footing, the decisions of Council taken pursuant to this Resolution, and the follow-up by the Radiocommunication Advisory Group,
+f) Resolution 154 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on use of the six official languages of the Union on an equal footing, the decisions of Council taken pursuant to this Resolution, and the follow-up by the Radiocommunication Advisory Group,

 noting